 Enron North America Corp. – Information Memorandum

-Credit Suisse First Boston (“CSFB”) is furnishing this information memorandum (this “Memorandum”) solely for the consideration of prospective purchasers(“Prospective Purchasers”) who have knowledge and experience in financial business matters and the capability to conduct their own due diligence investigation and evaluation in connection with the transactions described herein.
+Credit Suisse First Boston (“CSFB”) is furnishing this information memorandum (this “Memorandum”) solely for the consideration of prospective purchasers who have knowledge and experience in financial business matters and the capability to conduct their own due diligence investigation and evaluation in connection with the transactions described herein (“Prospective Purchasers”).
 This Memorandum and the information contained herein are subject to the confidentiality agreement (“Confidentiality Agreement”) entered into between each Prospective Purchaser on the one hand and Enron North America Corp. (“Enron North America” or the “Company”), on the other hand.

 This Memorandum is based on information supplied by the Company or its affiliates (collectively, “Enron”) and is being furnished through CSFB, as exclusive agent, solely for use by Prospective Purchasers in connection with their consideration of the proposed sale (the “Sale”) of certain of Enron’s power generating facilities/development projects (collectively, the “Facilities”).
 The sole purpose of this Memorandum is to assist the recipient in deciding whether to submit a Round I proposal in connection with the Sale.
 This Memorandum does not purport to be all-inclusive or to include all information that a prospective Bidder may desire in investigating the Facilities or to evaluate the transactions described herein.
 Any estimates and projections contained in this Memorandum involve significant elements of subjective judgment and analysis, which may or may not be correct.
 Neither CSFB or Enron nor any of their affiliates, employees, shareholders, members or representatives makes any representation or warranty, express or implied, as to the accuracy or completeness of the information contained herein or any other information (whether communicated in written or oral form) transmitted or made available to the Prospective Purchasers.
 CSFB and Enron and their respective shareholders, affiliates, employees, members and representatives expressly disclaim any and all liability which may be based on the information contained herein (or any errors or omissions therefrom) or relating to or resulting from the use of this Memorandum, the information contained herein or such other information received by a Prospective Purchaser or any of its affiliates or representatives.